stephematician/literanger/cran-comments.md

 # Ubuntu 22.04 (my machine) R CMD CHECK results

 ```
+Duration: 48.3s

 ❯ checking installed package size ...
 NOTE
-    installed size is  8.0Mb
+    installed size is  7.7Mb
     sub-directories of 1Mb or more:
-      libs   7.9Mb
+      libs   7.5Mb

 0 errors ✔ | 0 warnings ✔ | 1 note ✖
 ```

--   The NOTE is due to linking to the Eigen3 library, which I use to support sparse matrices.
+-   The NOTE is likely due to linking cpp11 and other C++11 standard libraries.